stefanochang/In-Memory-Spatial-DB/src/query-processing/readme.md

 For 'Range Join":
 	4. rootType = RANGE_JOIN
 ```
-Where NO_JOIN, RANGE_JOIN, KNN_JOIN, and DISTANCE_JOIN are single char macros defined in the beginning of the file:
+Where NO_JOIN, RANGE_JOIN, KNN_JOIN, and DISTANCE_JOIN are single char macros defined at the beginning of the file:
 ```
 #define NO_JOIN '1'
 #define RANGE_JOIN '2'